NOTES FOR CONTRIBUTORS

 Standard payment rates are £7 per 100 words published and payment is made on publication unless otherwise agreed.
 We do not pay for articles that promote the author's own work as we hope that the publicity generated equates to a fee.

-The publisher will give the author two copies of the issue containing his/her contribution.
+The publisher will give the author one copy of the issue containing his/her contribution.

 Images should be supplied as high resolution digital files, please use a file sharing program such as DropBox or WeTransfer to transfer your images.
+If you are submitting files more than a week before the agreed deadline, please check with the Editor before using We Transfer as the link may expire.
 If images are sent by email the file size should not exceed 5MB.
 Images must be at 300dpi and of approx. physical dimensions: 10 x 10 cm.
 Images should be supplied as TIFFs but may be compressed as JPEGs if sent by email.
 Please note that conversion from RGB (screen colour) to CMYK (printed colour) may affect output.

 We discourage the submission of original artwork except in exceptional cases.